tc39/proposal-temporal/docs/absolute.md

 ## absolute.toLocaleString(locale?: string, options: object) : string

 Returns a string with a locally sensitive representation of the specified `Absolute` object.
 Overrides the `Object.prototype.toLocaleString()` method.

-## Temporal.Absolute.from(thing: string | object) : Temporal.Absolute

-Creates a new `Absolute` object from either an object or IEO-8601 string.

 ### String Example